Exeter’s Vanished Rock Venues

 What brought you to Phonic FM?

-This started as a a podcast that Steve was doing about Exeter’s Vanished Rock Venues.
-It then developed into an exhibition for Art Week Exeter.
-We had interesting discussions with people attending the exhibition and decided that radio would be a good way to share those discussions more widely.
+The show was originally a podcast, which I developed into an exhibition for Art Week Exeter.
+I had some great discussions with people attending the exhibition and thought that radio would be a good way to share our musical interests more widely.

 What does Phonic FM mean to you?

-It’s important that Phonic FM provides alternative programming compared with other stations – especially the BBC – and that it is serving the local community.
+It’s important that Phonic FM provides alternative programming compared with other stations – especially the BBC – and that it serves the local community.

 What do you do when you’re not on Phonic FM?